 - Rapid swelling on the front of kneecap

-- Medication - Take an anti-inflammatory medication such as aspirin or ibuprofen.
+- Medication.
+Take an anti-inflammatory medication, such as naproxen or ibuprofen.

 You can help prevent bursitis by following these simple recommendations: